tamu-edu/scrollstats/paper/paper.md

 examine the associations between these changes in ridge morphology and the environmental factors affecting their formation.
-This allows for researchers to leverage the morphological information stored in the floodplains of meandering rivers to deduce past events such as changes in flow regimes, river planform and bend dynamics, sediment flux, and carbon storage and release.
-Such information has potential to also inform the predictions of future meander migration patterns and habitat suitability for riverine fauna and flora including riparian forests.
+This allows for researchers to leverage the morphological information stored in the floodplains of meandering rivers to deduce past events such as changes in flow regimes [@bridge:1995;
+@van_de_lageweg:2014], river planform and bend dynamics [@nanson:1980;
+@lapointe:1986], sediment flux[@nanson:1980], and carbon storage and release.
+Such information has potential to also inform the predictions of future meander migration patterns and habitat suitability for riverine fauna and flora including riparian forests [@nanson:1977; @marks:2014].

 # State of the field